The Different Types Of Home Equity Loans

 This does not come without risks, of course.
 Borrowing against a home could leave it vulnerable to foreclosure if the borrower is unable to pay back the loan.
 A personal loan may be a better fit if the borrower doesn’t want to put their home up as collateral.

 How much a homeowner can borrow is typically based on the combined loan-to-value ratio (CLTV ratio) of the first mortgage plus the home equity loan.
-Generally, this figure cannot exceed 80% CLTV.
+For many lenders, this figure cannot exceed 85% CLTV.
 To calculate the CLTV, divide the combined value of the two loans by the appraised value of the home.
-In addition, utilizing a home affordability calculator can serve as a good starting point in understanding how much you’ll need to put down and other expenses related to the home-buying process.
+In addition, utilizing a home equity loan calculator can help you understand how much you might be able to borrow using a home equity loan.
+It’s similar to the home affordability calculator you may have used during the homebuying process.

-Of course, qualifying for a home equity loan is typically contingent on several factors, such as the credit score and financial standing of the borrower.
+Of course, qualifying for a home equity loan or HELOC is typically contingent on several factors, such as the credit score and financial standing of the borrower.

 Fixed-Rate Home Equity Loan

 With a fixed-rate home equity loan, the amount of closing costs is usually similar to the costs of closing on a home mortgage.
-When shopping around for rates, asking about the lender’s closing costs and all other third-party costs is recommended.
+When shopping around for rates, ask about the lender’s closing costs and all other third-party costs (such as the cost of the appraisal if that will be passed on to you).
 These costs vary from bank to bank.

 Recommended: What Is a Fixed-Rate Mortgage?